Connect with others who understand.

 • Your symptoms

-Continue reading to learn more about how each of these factors can help predict your life expectancy and prognosis with PBC.
+Continue reading to learn more about how each of these factors can help predict your life expectancy and prognosis living with this chronic condition.

 How Does PBC Stage Affect Life Expectancy and Prognosis?

-Doctors may use your PBC stage, in addition to other factors related to your condition and overall health, when predicting your outcome and deciding your treatment plan.
+Doctors may use your PBC stage, in addition to other factors related to your condition and overall health, when predicting your outcome and recommending a treatment plan.

 How Can Liver Function Tests Predict Life Expectancy and Prognosis?